GetStream/stream-chat-android/docusaurus/docs/Android/ui/setup.md

         }
     }
 ```

 For more details see [Client Documentation](../client/setup/client-connecting-user).

 ## ChatUI

-UI components customization is supported by accessing the `ChatUI` object directly.
+The `ChatUI` object supports UI component customization by default.
 It's initialized with default implementations - no initialization is required.
 You can access `ChatUI` to customize the global behaviour of UI elements.

  * `ChatUI.fonts`: allows you to overwrite fonts
  * `ChatUI.markdown` interface to to customize the markdown parsing behaviour, useful if you want to use more markdown modules
  * `ChatUI.urlSigner` url signing logic, enables you to add authorization tokens for images, video etc